pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 type: popular
 ---

 We have just published a new major version of CLI for Microsoft 365 v10.
 [CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform command-line tool that allows you to manage your Microsoft 365 tenant and SharePoint Framework projects.
-This major release introduces several new commands that will enhance the quality of your Microsoft 365 experience as well as a breaking change in the default login experience.
+This major release introduces several new commands that will enhance the quality of your Microsoft 365 experience as well as numerous breaking changes.

 > Explore the [release notes](https://aka.ms/cli-m365/notes) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.